sennav/joat/README.md

 # Jack of all trades - JOAT

-Joat is an experiment to ease the creation of command line interfaces for REST APIs.
+Joat is designed to ease the creation of command line interfaces for REST APIs and enable automation around these REST APIs.
-The program is written in rust and it's pretty much a work in progress, excpect errors and breaking changes.
+The program is written in rust and it's pretty much a work in progress, expect errors and breaking changes.
+Joat is heavily inspired by [go-jira](https://github.com/go-jira/jira) and uses a lot of powerful rust libraries.

-Joat uses a yaml file to define subcommands that can be of two types: requests and scripts.
+Joat uses a YAML file to define subcommands that can be of two types: requests and scripts.
+Requests subcommands ease the interaction with a REST API and scripts are a way of combining multiple commands into a more convenient one.
+For instance, suppose you have a team of developers that use trello.com as their Kanban board.
+Request commands could be something like `trello get <card_id>`, `trello move <card_id> <column_id>`, `trello assign <card_id> <user>`.
+Now suppose a developer needs to perform those three actions to start to working on a card.
+One could create a script command like `trello start <card_id>` which always assign oneself to the card and moves it to the in progress column.
+All this is configurable in a YAML file that can be shared among all developers to create a useful and tailored CLI for the team.
+Joat also combine YAML files from the local folder with files from the home folder, so it's possible to reuse community defined commands and then create your own specific commands on top of those (there's a TODO to make the search for config files recursive).

-Some key attributes of this yaml file are treated as templates, you can use values defined in environment variables, arguments and more to define what should be send in the request.
+Some key attributes of this YAML file are treated as templates, so you can use values defined in environment variables, arguments and more to define what should be send in the request or handled in the script.
 The syntax of the templates is Jinja2, you can read more about it [Tera's documentation](https://tera.netlify.com/) (the rust library used to do this).

-The request subcommand type contains details like endpoint and HTTP verb.
-You can define arguments that can go in the url and in the request body.
-You may use the templating system to define the request should be performed.

-The script subcommand executes a bash script defined in the yaml file.
-This type of script is useful when there's a need to combine multiple endpoints to perform meaningful actions.
-Scripts also make use of the templating system.

-## Instalation
+## Installation

 As this is work in progress there's no packaging of the binaries, it's necessary to compile the rust source code.
 To do that you'll need [rust's tools](https://www.rust-lang.org/tools/install) and execute this: